Asta2740/Gebly4in/README.md

 Web scrapper module

 ## About
+- ALAA HENA 7atktb About el project bt3na

 ## technical requirments
+ ## HardWare
  - Computer ( windows / mac )
  - OS ( linux / windows )
+ - Can be Hosted On Cloud
+ - Accessing can be done through mobile or Personal Computer with an internet Connection (if it's Hosted and Online)
+ ## SoftWare
+ - for Developing you will need to configure the odoo Server into your IDE of Choice ( We Recommend PyCharm)
  - hosting can be done to Odoo SH, Saas, or keep it on your server.
+ - ALAAA HENA 7at3ml goz2 el imports

 ## Introduction
  Here is an overview about the module folders and the purpose of each one;